 If you’d like to know more about our thoughts regarding caffeine and enjoying the experience of coffee, we discussed the effects of caffeine with Ryan, the founder of Blendsmiths, as well as how to drink coffee mindfully with Yulia of KARVE.

-Finally, we need to talk about the flavour differences between instant coffee and high-grade whole bean coffee.
+Finally, we need to talk about the flavour differences between instant coffee and high-grade whole bean or ground coffee.
 As we already mentioned, Robusta coffee beans tend to have a rubbery, burnt flavour.
 But instant coffee made with Robusta takes the unwelcome flavours even further, as the processing will destroy many, if not all, of the good flavours within the original Robusta bean.
 While this can be improved slightly if the manufacturer uses higher-quality Robusta coffee, this is pretty unusual.

 Arabica beans, on the other hand, are far more flavourful with common notes of chocolate, citrus and sugar.
 Speciality-grade Arabica coffees have particularly nuanced notes and aromas – we’ve had coffees that tasted of black treacle, lavender, figs, and other delicious flavours!
 You can see what other interesting flavours we currently have available in our shop.